isc-projects/bind9/doc/arm/reference.rst

    global :any:`also-notify` list are not sent NOTIFY messages for that zone.
 The default is the empty list (no global notification list).

+.. namedconf:statement:: min-transfer-rate-in
+   :tags: transfer
+   :short: Specifies the minimum traffic rate below which inbound zone transfers are terminated.

+   Inbound zone transfers running slower than the given amount of bytes in the given amount of minutes are terminated.
+This option takes two non-zero integer values.
+   A check is performed periodically every time the configured time interval passes.
+The default value is ``10240 5``, i.e. 10240 bytes in 5 minutes.
+   The maximum time value is 28 days (40320 minutes).

 .. namedconf:statement:: max-transfer-time-in
    :tags: transfer
    :short: Specifies the number of minutes after which inbound zone transfers are terminated.